TheKrowi/Krowi_Util/README.md

 - LibDBIcon-1.0 (for minimap icon)
 - LibDataBroker-1.1 (for minimap icon)

-## License
+## Contributing
-Copyright (c) 2023 Krowi.
-All Rights Reserved unless otherwise explicitly stated.
+Contributions, translations, and feedback are welcome!
+Special thanks to all contributors, donors, and translators listed in the credits system.

 ## Support
 <a href="https://www.paypal.com/donate/?hosted_button_id=9QEDV37APQ6YJ" alt="Paypal">
   <img src="https://www.paypalobjects.com/en_US/BE/i/btn/btn_donateCC_LG.gif" />
 </a>

-## Contributing
-Contributions, translations, and feedback are welcome!
-Special thanks to all contributors, donors, and translators listed in the credits system.